sdvdxl/influxdb.com/content/blog/2015/11/13/influxdb_slack_channel.md

 ## Why not create your own community slack?

 The Gopher Slack community is very vibrant.
 Since InfluxDB is a Go project, it makes sense to stay within that community.
-It also allows developers who want to learn Go as well as contribute to projects like InfluxDB the perfect ecosystem to ask questions about both Go and InfluxDB.
+It also allows developers who want to learn Go as well as contribute to projects like InfluxDB, making it the perfect ecosystem to ask questions about both Go and InfluxDB.

 ## How to join.